ODanielFilho/pcd-karla/README.md

 - [ ] It should be able to create a new organization;
 - [ ] It should be able to get organizations to which the user belongs;
 - [ ] It should be able to update an organization;
-- [ ] It should be able to shutdown an organization;
-- [ ] It should be able to transfer organization ownership;

 ### Projects